RyanWri/RyanWri/README.md

 - 👀 I’m interested in python ML and AI.
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on new python projects
-- 📫 How to reach me: 1) Here
+- 📫 How to reach me: Mail pigeon

-python #100daysofcode challenge accepted :)